-Due to the harsh conditions of poverty many families live in, child labour continues to be a great problem in Morocco.
+Due to the harsh social and economic conditions, child labour remains a major problem in Morocco.
 Many families simply cannot survive without the financial contribution of their children.
-This is often the case for girls, who then work as bonded domestic servants in the cities.
+This is often the case for girls who have to work as domestic servants in the cities.

 Many children also work in handicrafts, making carpets and other goods to sell to tourists.
 According to some estimates, 34,000 children under the age of 15 work.